Animesh Das

 4. Topic Feed – A feed aggregated based on the topic selected/followed by the user.

-This document provides a detailed overview of each type of feed, their sorting mechanisms, and how they contribute to the overall LikeMinds experience.
+Let's understand each feed in more detail – their sorting mechanisms and how they contribute to the overall LikeMinds experience.

 1. Universal Feed